oodegard/coding_club/README.md

+# Presentations
-# 9th NorMIC Image Processing Workshop
+## 9th NorMIC Image Processing Workshop
 You can find the code I reffered to in my talk at [Presentations\20221129_NorMIC](https://github.com/oodegard/coding_club/tree/main/Presentations/20221129_NorMIC)